Snapchat/KeyDB-docs/docs/ppa-deb.md

 ### keydb-sentinel
 For those using keydb-sentinel and want to run it as a service you will need to run `apt install keydb-sentinel`

+### keydb-pro-tools
+Use `apt install keydb-pro-tools` to install pro binaries only.
+This method is for someone who wants the program installed but not configured to run automatically (as a service).
+This package contains keydb pro binaries exclusively.

+### keydb-pro-server
+Use `apt install keydb-pro-server` to run keydb-pro-server as a service.
+Systemd files will be set up as well as directory structures for pid files, conf files, etc. keydb-pro-tools is a dependancy for this package and will be installed if not already

+### keydb-pro
+Use `apt install keydb-pro`.
+This installs both keydb-pro-server and keydb-pro-tools.
+This is a common installation for most and enables keydb-pro features to run with the services configured exclusively for pro

+### keydb-pro-sentinel
+For those using keydb-pro-sentinel and want to run it as a service you will need to run `apt install keydb-pro-sentinel`

-## Using KeyDB
+## Using KeyDB as a Service

-When keydb-server is set up as a service you can start, stop and check status via:
+When keydb-server or keydb-pro-server is set up as a service you can start, stop and check status via:
 ```
 $ sudo service keydb-server status
 $ sudo service keydb-server start